laclustr/Something-for-hack-the-land/README.md

 Welcome to Slappy-Bird, a cool twist on one of your favorite games.
-Adding a multitude of sensors, you can make it feel like you're playing the game in real life.
+Rather than control the bird using a standard keyboard, the bird jumps by slapping an accelerometer back and forth.
+The game also features a two player mode and persistent high scores.

 Configure the following ports on your arduino:
 ```